-Law generally retained by the act establishes annual fees for the issuance of commercial fishing device licenses.
-The act eliminates prior law that established a \$100 license fee for each dip net.
+Current law establishes annual fees for the issuance of commercial fishing device licenses.
+The fee for each dip net is \$100.
+The bill eliminates the license fee for a dip net.
 (Sec.
 1533.35(A).)

 Determination of apportionment and distribution under quota management system